 For the planner: The Curator has just launched in NZ and it has us scratching our heads as to why no one has done this before!
-An all in one directory and budget keeper these guys have forgone the classic girly wedding colours for something that feels comfortably cool and perfectly useable for Bride and Groom.
-It is the 21st century after all, equality is key so grab your other half and get yourselves signed in!
+An all-in-one directory and budget keeper, these guys have forgone the classic girly wedding colours for something that feels comfortably cool and perfectly usable for Bride and Groom.
+It is the 21st century after all, equality is key, so grab your other half and get yourselves signed in!

 For keeping everything together: Google Docs.
-This might seem like a no brainer but google docs is a brides best friend.
-Use the spreadsheets to keep track of your budget and timeline, send it to all others involved in the planning process and because its cloud based it will update automatically any time anyone makes an alternation!
+This might seem like a no brainer but Google Docs is a bride’s best friend.
+Use the spreadsheets to keep track of your budget and timeline, send it to all others involved in the planning process.
+Because it’s cloud based it will update automatically anytime anyone makes an alternation!
 Winning!

 This app is perfect for brides, grooms, wedding planners, guests, and whomever else you trust.

-For the anal list maker: Trello is not traditionally for wedding this planning app lets you manage tasks by making a master list of everything you need to buy, book, plan, make and then divide them between you and priorities them week by week.
-The best part is you can move the job into the “done” list when its been complete
+For the anal list maker: Trello is not traditionally for weddings but this planning app lets you manage tasks by making a master list of everything you need to buy, book, plan, make and then divide them between you and prioritise them week by week.
+The best part is you can move the job into the “done” list when it’s been completed.

 For the fancy wedding website: Squarespace is a great and easy way to make a wedding website but I would say you need to be at least a wee bit tech savvy to make it really play to all its strengths.
 Try creating a contact form for your RSVP that you can send guests a link to in their email.
 Add in specifics like dietary requirements or song requests in the form fields to gather as much info in one go as you can.

-For keeping a visual Diary: Pinterest, I don’t feel like I need to expand to much on this one.
-Use it wisely and try not to end up with two much of a “pinterest” wedding.
+For keeping a visual diary: Pinterest, I don’t feel like I need to expand too much on this one.
+Use it wisely and try not to end up with too much of a “pinterest” wedding.